alemariusnexus/gtatools/README.md

 * When using the prebuilt dependencies, CMake will not find many libraries automatically.
 Look for them in the lib/ directory of the dependency package and specify them manually in CMake (you might have to enable advanced mode).
 * If you get missing symbol errors for GLEW, especially in Visual Studio, try adding /DGLEW_STATIC to CMAKE_CXX_FLAGS.
 * For running gtatools-test, you'll need to place a small config.xml in either the directory containing the executable, or the executable's working directory.
 You can find a sample config.xml [here](http://alemariusnexus.com/gtatools/files/config.xml).

+# Licensing

+gtatools is licensed under the [GNU General Public License 3.0 (GPLv3)](http://www.gnu.org/copyleft/gpl.html), or any later version of that license.
+This means that you are allowed to use, redistribute and modify gtatools as long as you comply to the terms of the GPLv3.
+In particular, this means if you link to gtatools' libraries, your program must be open-source, too.
+If you feel that you have some really good reasons for using gtatools in a closed-source project, please contact me via E-Mail.